-Start QGIS and load the first grid (using Layer $\rightarrow$ Add Raster Layer, or the corresponding button on the left of the QGIS window).
-Select Raster $\rightarrow$ Extraction $\rightarrow$ Clipper to bring up the Clipper form (Figure 52).
-Set the grid to the Input file, type $\langle \text{grid_name} \rangle{\text{clip_ll}}$ , where $\langle \text{grid_name} \rangle$ is some suitable name, as the Output file, check No data value, and enter the appropriate value, which is -32768 for 90m data and -32767 for 30m data.
-You can find the appropriate value by right clicking on the entry in the Layers panel, selecting Properties, and selecting the General tab.
-The no data value is included in the Layer info box.
+Start QGIS and load the first grid (using $Layer \rightarrow Data\ Source\ Manager$ , or the corresponding button on the left of the QGIS window, and selecting the Raster tab).
+Select $Raster \rightarrow Extraction \rightarrow Clip\ Raster\ by\ Extent$ to bring up the $Clip\ form\ (Figure\ 51)$ .
+Select the grid as the $Input\ layer$ , select $Save\ to\ file$ with the button on the right under $Clipped\ (extent)$ , use $<grid\name>\clip\ll$ , where $<grid\name>$ is some suitable name, as the $Clipped\ (extent)$ file.
+It is a good idea to assign a nodata value, and the appropriate values are -32768 for 90m data and -32767 for 30m data $^2$ .
+You can find the appropriate value by right clicking on the entry in the $Layers\ panel$ , selecting Properties, and selecting the $Information\ tab$ .
+The no data value is included in the $Bands\ section$ , after $Band\ 1$ .

-Use Extent as the Clipping mode, and enter the extent you used to download the grids.
+Enter the extent you used to download the grids.
 It is a good idea to widen these somewhat, say by 0.2 of a degree, to make sure there are no problems. x here means longitude and y is latitude.
 Make a note of the values you use as you may need them again.
-The extent will be shown as a rectangle on the map canvas, so you can check it is where you intend it to be.
-Check Load into canvas when finished and click OK.
-You may get a warning about going outside the raster, which you can ignore if this is what you expected.
-Don't close the Clipper form, so that you can keep the no data value and extent.
-Right click on the original, unclipped grid in the Layers panel, select Remove and confirm.
+Check Open output file after running algorithm and click Run You may get a warning about going outside the raster, which you can ignore if this is what you expected.
+Don't close the Clip form, so that you can keep the no data value and extent.
+Right click on the original, unclipped grid in the Layers panel, select Remove layer and confirm.
 You will be left with the clipped portion.
 Load each of the other grids, and clip in the same way.
 Remember to change the output file name each time or you will overwrite a previous clip.
-Close the Clipper form when you have clipped all your grids and checked that the pieces abut to form a rectangle as expected.
+Close the Clip form when you have clipped all your grids and checked that the pieces abut to form a rectangle as expected.

-The value should not matter, as long as it is less than any occurring in the actual data, but if it is different from the existing no data value it can cause problems with the existing value being accepted as an actual data value.
+The value should not matter, as long as it is different any occurring in the actual data, but if it is different from the existing no data value it can cause problems with the existing value being accepted as an actual data value.